idennis33/project2-books/README.md

 Notes To Self

-Add a login so users have own indiviual collection of books. buy button that push books from wish list to book collection
+Add a login so users have own indiviual collection of books. buy button that push books from wish list to book collection.
+When im not on the index pages my about tab doesn't work.